Japan, Tokyo

 The food in Tokyo Disneyland kicks butt in SO many ways – The reasonable price, the delicious taste, and the super creative concept!
 I really appreciate the folks at Tokyo Disneyland for making food such a delightful experience.

 The only downtime would be the queue time if you came to Tokyo Disneyland during peak periods, such as summer or school holidays.
 It could get pretty long.
 During COVID, it was impossible to eat at a normal restaurant as they had been booked weeks in advance, so we had to resort to eating outside or at the food courts where seats are first-come-first-served.
-If there are any restaurants that catch your eye, please book ahead!
+If any restaurants catch your eye, please book ahead!

 Here are my favorite eats in Tokyo Disneyland: